auth0/terraform-provider-auth0/docs/resources/client.md

 - `organization_require_behavior` (String) Defines how to proceed during an authentication transaction when `organization_usage = "require"`.
 Can be `no_prompt` (default), `pre_login_prompt` or  `post_login_prompt`.
 - `organization_usage` (String) Defines how to proceed during an authentication transaction with regards to an organization.
 Can be `deny` (default), `allow` or `require`.
 - `refresh_token` (Block List, Max: 1) Configuration settings for the refresh tokens issued for this client. (see [below for nested schema](#nestedblock--refresh_token))
 - `require_pushed_authorization_requests` (Boolean) Makes the use of Pushed Authorization Requests mandatory for this client.
+This feature currently needs to be enabled on the tenant in order to make use of it.
 - `sso` (Boolean) Applies only to SSO clients and determines whether Auth0 will handle Single Sign-On (true) or whether the identity provider will (false).
 - `sso_disabled` (Boolean) Indicates whether or not SSO is disabled.
 - `web_origins` (List of String) URLs that represent valid web origins for use with web message response mode.